leonardosos/3D_Printer_Lab/README.md

 This project is organized into multiple components, each handling a specific aspect of the IoT system.
 Every component has its own folder containing a `README.md` with details about its functionality and usage.
 Each service is containerized with a dedicated `Dockerfile`, and the root directory includes a `docker-compose.yml` file to build and deploy the entire system seamlessly.

-**Broker Folders:**
+**Extra folder: Broker Folders:**

 The broker related folders are used to set up and test the MQTT broker, which is essential for communication between the various components of the IoT system.
 The MQTT broker is implemented using Eclipse Mosquitto, a lightweight and widely used MQTT broker.
 For more information, see [mqtt-broker/README.md](mqtt-broker/README.md) and the section "MQTT Broker - Eclipse Mosquitto."

 - **mqtt-broker**: Configuration and setup for the MQTT broker using Eclipse Mosquitto.
+- **mqtt-tester**:
-- **mqtt-tester**: Scripts for local testing of MQTT communication with the broker only for local testing purposes. -> **Note**: This is not part of the final project and is used only for testing purposes.
+  - **local** Scripts for local testing of MQTT communication with the broker only for local testing purposes. -> **Note**: This is not part of the final project and is used only for testing purposes.
+  - **mqtt-tester-docker**: Docker setup for the MQTT tester, allowing for easy deployment and testing of MQTT communication in a containerized environment using Docker and Docker Compose.

+---
+---

 ## Application Scenario